moryachok/azure-ai-workshops/rag-workshop/lab2_csv_ingestion.md

 1. Go to your Storage account -> Data Storage -> Containers -> **rag-workshop** -> `csv` folder.
 2. Upload `datasets/csv/customer_support_tickets_part2.csv`
 3. Go to AI Search -> Search Management -> Indexers.
-Click on your `rag-workshop-docx-indexer`.
+Click on your `rag-workshop-csv-indexer`.
 4. Click on `Run`.
 Wait for a minute as the uploaded csv file contains 1000 rows.
 5. Click on `Refresh` and check `Docs succeeded` section to indicate 1000 documents were ingested.